vsueiro/cim643/lectures/README.md

 ## This is another heading

-Here comes more test.
+Here comes more test, and a [link](https://vsueiro.com).
 And a list:

 -   Red
 -   Green